Confidential Global Sports Brand

 The business model became the navigation.
 Every product sold directed 50% of net profits to social projects and causes, including initiatives like the Gaza Skatepark, with funding tracked and published on the platform so the community could see exactly where their money went.

 That commitment was not a marketing layer added after the fact.
 It was the structural logic of the brand, embedded into the product, the digital experience, and the service design from the start.
 I designed the information architecture and website navigation to mirror the model directly: Products, Profits, Projects, Impact, in that sequence.
-Fashion drops, co-branded collections, pop-up events, and an ambassador programme made participation the customer experience.

-Brand experience, customer experience, and delivery were designed as one thing.
+Fashion drops, co-branded collections, pop-up events, and an ambassador programme were designed so participation became the customer experience.
+Brand experience, customer experience, and service delivery were designed as one thing.

 Anti-Do-To-Icon-Community